 The best way to be sure is to let us know about any changes in your circumstances that might affect the services we provide to you.

 Under the Data Protection Act the council must try to keep your personal data accurate and up to date.
 If you think that your personal data is incorrect you can write telling us why and asking us to correct the data.
-We must reply within 30 days to let you know what we have done about your request, we can extend this by another two months but we have to tell you within one month.
+We must reply within one month to let you know what we have done about your request, we can extend this by another two months but we have to tell you within one month.

 If we agree that your personal data is incorrect we will put this right.
 If we do not agree we will add a note to your file that you disagree with our version of the data.